-Fast forward to 2015 and it looks like Samsung has a much more cohesive, well thought out approach in the Gear S2.
-It's clear without even touching the new watch, the company practically went back to the drawing board to craft a wearable truly worth your attention.
+In the Gear S2, Samsung offered up a much more cohesive, well thought out approach.
+It's clear without even touching the second of three generations of the Gear watch, that the company practically went back to the drawing board to craft a wearable truly worth your attention.

 When looking at the Gear S2, it's obvious that Samsung has learnt from its past successes and failures.
 It's much more wearable than their previous attempts, it looks good and it's comfortable.
 More importantly the updated Tizen OS has been perfectly tailored to a smartwatch screen, with perhaps the best user interface I've seen on a smartwatch, making excellent use of the tactile rotating bezel.

-Tizen also, however, leads to one of the devices biggest downfalls - it's an immature developer platform, and it lacks apps.
+Tizen also, however, leads to one of the devices biggest downfalls - it remains an immature developer platform, and it still lacks apps.
 But for now, let's look at the positives.

 The device really impresses with a really high resolution of 360 x 360 pixels.
-Thanks to the relatively small screen, this gives a pixel density of 302ppi, matching the 42mm Apple Watch's retina display as the sharpest smartwatch screen available right now.
+Thanks to the relatively small screen, this gives a pixel density of 302ppi, matching the 42mm Apple Watch's retina display.

-The pixel density really stands out when putting the Samsung Gear S2 next to other circular smartwatches (including the new Moto 360 and LG Watch Urbane).
+The pixel density really stands out when putting the Samsung Gear S2 next to other circular smartwatches of this generation (including the new Moto 360 and LG Watch Urbane).
 It's visibly much sharper, and clearer as a result.

 Samsung claims the sAMOLED (that's not a typo, the S stands for Super) reflects one-fifth as much sunlight as regular AMOLED displays.
 I didn't have any problems viewing the watch in direct sunlight, usually keeping to the eighth brightness level (out of ten).
 As it's AMOLED, the colours look lovely and saturated.